Fire Risk for Otorohanga District and Waitomo District Areas.

 People who are traditionally reliant on burning household rubbish need to make alternative arrangements for disposal.

-Fire prevention measures in urban areas enable people to light fires without a fire premit, using approved incinerators such as barbecues, and traditional cooking fires (i.e. Hangi) - not 40-gallon drums.
+Fire prevention measures in urban areas enable people to light fires without a fire permit, using approved incinerators such as barbeques, and traditional cooking fires (i.e. Hangi) - not 40-gallon drums.

-Only gas barbecues and traditional cooking may be lit in rural areas without a permit but due care must still be taken.
+Only gas barbeques and traditional cooking may be lit in rural areas without a permit but due care must still be taken.

 This is providing that fires are not lit at night and safeguards are taken to prevent the risk of fire spreading and smoke nuisance.